-Living Precariously: K. Michelle Revealed The LETHAL Vaccination Consequence She Faces After Sixteen Silicone Extractions & Why She Appears “Different”
+Living Precariously: K. Michelle Revealed The Potentially LETHAL Vaccination Consequence She Faces After Sixteen Silicone Extractions & Her ‘Different’ Appearance

 K. went live on Facebook with fans and opened up for a moment about the dangerous reality she faces as she carefully makes a decision to get vaccinated.
 She also appeared to address folks online who recently were in a uproar about how she looked so “different.”

-‘Silicone and the vaccine don’t mix well together.
+“Silicone and the vaccine don’t mix well together.
 It makes you extremely sick.
 So, I have to make a decision about fighting a sickness when I’m just getting healthy again and the chance of what the vaccine might do to me — because you never get silicone out of your body!
 It’s not what you think it is.
 Sixteen surgeries later, four blood transfusions later.
-Yea I’m not gonna be myself — but, y’all don’t care until somebody die.’
+Yea I’m not gonna be myself — but, y’all don’t care until somebody die.”

 She kept it all the way real!
 Hit play to hear it.